A World Divided

 The Berlin Wall is a potent symbol of division in our divided world.

-Through more than 200 authentic artefacts, this unique exhibition traces its history and highlights the importance of defending human rights, freedom and democracy.
+Through more than 200 authentic artefacts and intensely moving personal stories, this unique exhibition traces the history of the Wall and highlights the importance of defending human rights, freedom and democracy.

-The Berlin Wall: A World Divided opens on 14 May at the Cite de l’Architecture et du Patrimonie at the Trocodero in Paris.
+The Berlin Wall: A World Divided, a major new travelling exhibition by Musealia, opens on 14 May at the Cite de l’Architecture et du Patrimonie at the Trocodero in Paris.

 Are we still living in a divided world?